riosengineer/Bicepify/bicep-examples/existing/README.md

 }
 ```

-`scope: rg` which is leveraging the existing symbolic name of the existing Resource Group where we have specified the existing `name:` of the Resource Group in the `main.bicep` file.
+`scope: rg` which is leveraging the symbolic name of the existing Resource Group where we have specified the existing `name:` of the Resource Group in the `main.bicep` file.

 `workspaceResourceId: law.id` which is referencing the existing Log Analytics Workspace resource to retrieve the `resourceId` property.